Khosiyat/GeekyPinkers/model_document.md

         self.predictions = ml_model.predict(
             [[ self.worked_industry, self.academic_fields, self.invested_time, self.worked_fields]])
  ```
-###### 1) `super()`: This is a built-in Python function that returns a temporary object of the superclass, allowing you to call its methods.
+###### 1) `super()`: This is a built-in Python function that returns a temporary object of the superclass, allowing us to call its methods.
 In this context, super() is used to refer to the parent class of the current class (i.e., the models.Model class).

 ###### 2) `.save(*args, **kwargs)`: This calls the save method of the parent class (models.Model) and passes any arguments and keyword arguments (*args and **kwargs) that were provided to the current save method.